wooster0/yayagram/README.md

 - Try to avoid guesssing and play it safe!
 Guessing can come back later to bite you.
 Guessing is `unsafe`.
 - Don't forget to cross out cells that you are sure won't be filled.
   This helps immensely at ruling out possibilities.
+- Be careful about accidentally pasting in your clipboard data.
+Some terminals paste with the press of a mouse button.
+  If the data contains an "r" for instance, the grid will be reset.
+This can be undone using `Q` of course, but it may be confusing.

 ## Example